kr55/ssiscataloger/index.md

 **Note**: Sensitive environment variables, project or package parameter values are encrypted in SSISDB with master key.
 Hence, such values cannot be copied in this migration.
 However, such variable/parameter names will be listed in Result column tooltip and the status value will be shown as a warning.
 You can also save migration reports in CSV format by clicking on Save Report.

+I would love to hear from you about your experince using this tool.
+Please feel free to share any sort of feedback that will help me make this more productive.